0: India

 Pingala (c.
 3rd or 2nd century BC), a Sanskrit prosody scholar, used binary sequences, in the form of short and long syllables (the latter equal in length to two short syllables), to identify the possible valid Sanskrit meters, a notation similar to Morse code.
 Pingala used the Sanskrit word śūnya explicitly to refer to zero.

 Bakhshali manuscript, with the numeral "zero" represented by a black dot; its date is uncertain.

-The concept of zero as a written digit in the decimal place value notation was developed in India.
+A decimal place value grapheme for zero was developed in India.

 The Lokavibhāga, a Jain text on cosmology surviving in a medieval Sanskrit translation of the Prakrit original, which is internally dated to AD 458 (Saka era 380), uses a decimal place-value system, including a zero.
 In this text, śūnya ("void, empty") is also used to refer to zero.

 The Aryabhatiya (c.
 499), states sthānāt sthānaṁ daśaguṇaṁ syāt "from place to place each is ten times the preceding".

 Rules governing the use of zero appeared in Brahmagupta's Brahmasputha Siddhanta (7th century), which states the sum of zero with itself as zero, and incorrectly describes division by zero in the following way:

 A positive or negative number when divided by zero is a fraction with the zero as denominator.
 Zero divided by a negative or positive number is either zero or is expressed as a fraction with zero as numerator and the finite quantity as denominator.
 Zero divided by zero is zero.